 FinTech compliance means adherence to regulatory laws that dictate or govern new business models and financial technologies.
 These laws are the set of guidelines, rules, restrictions, and regulations requiring mandatory compliance for FinTech companies.
 In practice, these laws differ from one to another company.
 It may also appear wading through a labyrinth of legal formalities and protocols for a FinTech startup.

-These legal guidelines are meant to protect the interests of consumers and investors’ capital.
+These legal guidelines are meant to protect the interests of consumers and investorsโ capital.
 They are meant to provide security to companies, their clients, and customers to avoid costly or potentially ruinous penalties for defaulting or failing to meet regulatory standards.
+These compliances may seem pesky but they are in practice to discipline the wrongdoers.

 Therefore, every FinTech startup is expected to have a better understanding of financial laws and their legal implications set out by their local and international government regulators.
 You can either hire a compliance expert or a team at your side to get to the bottom of the regulatory guidelines to avoid risks in the future.